Mary Ellen Pleasant: The Underground Railroad

 Pleasant was an apprentice for a tailor in Boston on Merrimac Street, and she may have met her first husband in the shop.
 She married James Smith in Boston in the 1840s.
 (Note: There are many stories of who Smith may have been.
 He was said by Hudson to be James Smith, a tobacco plantation owner in Charles Town, West Virginia, as well as a merchant and land-owner, owning land near Harper's Ferry, and a widower with a daughter named Emma.
 She stated that she married James Henry Smith, "a foreman carpenter and contractor," from Philadelphia, "who had a good business and possessed considerable means."
 His name is also stated to be James W. Smith or Alexander Smith.
 He was said to be part Cuban, or to be able to pass as Cuban.
 Pleasant stated that a governor of a Southern state brought a black or mixed race woman and their children, who were fair enough to pass as whites, to Ohio.
 After learning trades, the sons settled in northern free states, including Pennsylvania.)
-Her husband was an abolitionist and together they helped people who had been enslaved make it north to freedom in Nova Scotia via the Underground Railroad.
+Her husband was an abolitionist, and together they helped people who had been enslaved make it north to freedom in Nova Scotia via the Underground Railroad.
 They coordinated transportation through contacts in Nantucket and New Bedford, Massachusetts, Ohio, and perhaps New Orleans.
+They were in danger from slavers, as well as subject to prosecution and imprisonment under the Fugitive Slave Act of 1793 and the later act of 1850 that imposed new penalties on those in the Underground Railroad.